Chat Trakan district: Geography

 Neighboring districts are (from the southeast clockwise) Na Haeo of Loei province, Nakhon Thai, Wang Thong, Wat Bot of Phitsanulok Province, Thong Saen Khan and Nam Pat of Uttaradit province.
 And to the east it borders Xaignabouli of Laos.

 Chat Trakan lies within the Nan Basin, part of the Chao Phraya Watershed.
 The Khwae Noi River flows through Chat Trakan, as well as the lesser Kap (Thai: ลำน้ำคับ), Phak (Thai: ลำน้ำภาค) and Kleung (Thai: ลำน้ำคลึง) Rivers.

 Namtok Chat Trakan National Park is in Chat Trakan District.
 The northeastern part of the district is in the southernmost prolongation of the Luang Prabang Range mountain area of the Thai highlands.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 72 villages (mubans).
 The township (thesaban tambon) Pa Daeng covers parts of tambons Pa Daeng and Tha Sakae.
 There are a further six tambon administrative organizations (TAO).

 Temples

 There are 36 active Buddhist temples in Chat Trakan.

+Economy

+Chat Trakan is a district on the outskirts of Phitsanulok province, more than 90% of which is reserved forest area.

+Therefore, Chat Trakan and two neighboring districts, Nakhon Thai and Wat Bot, have the lowest prosperity index in Phitsanulok, lowest household income and highest household debt.